Gamabunta57/LangtonsAnt/README.md

 I use a Strategy Design Pattern to be able to set a way to create the cell array.
 It is meant to manage the complexity of the memory allocation of the grid and how the grid cells are first initialised.
 I used the Strategy DP to be able later to have different initial conditions for the grid.
 We can for example have a grid that is initialized with random cells instead of white.

-# Some personnal toughts to go farther
+# Some personal thoughts to go farther

 I refrain myself to get farther, I could, but imo I reached an acceptable state to discuss about it in an interview (at least I hope ^^).
 Here is some idea I have right now on what can be improved :
 -  CellLoopBuilder could be more generic to handle chainable objects instead of only cells